beneisner/beneisner.github.io/index.md

 # ❗❗❗ Recent News ❗❗❗

+- 10/24/24: Our paper showing the effectiveness of relative placement for RLBench tasks was accepted to the Learning Effective Abstractions for Planning (LEAP) Workshop @ CoRL 2024!

 - 9/4/24: Two of our papers were accepted to CoRL 2024!
 [One](https://openreview.net/forum?id=3ZAgXBRvla) on manipulating articulated objects under uncertainty, and [another](https://openreview.net/forum?id=rvKWXxIvj0) on relative placement for non-rigid objects.

 - 1/16/24: Our [paper](https://openreview.net/forum?id=2inBuwTyL2) on provably-SE(3)-equivariant geometric reasoning from vision has been accepted to ICLR 2024!
 This work incorporates work conducted during my internship at DeepMind in 2022.